TheMatjaz/matjaz.it/content/post/2014-11-14-revert-google-calendar-android-app-to-previous-version.md

 aliases      = []
 categories   = ["Software"]
 date         = "2014-11-14T14:21:28+00:00"
-description  = "The first post of this blog" draft        = false hidefromhome = false slug         = "revert-google-calendar-android-app-to-previous-version" tags         = ["Android", "Smartphone", "Google", "Calendar"] title        = "Revert Google Calendar Android app to previous version"
+description  = "The Google Calendar App has bad design: here is how you switch to the old version" draft        = false slug         = "revert-google-calendar-android-app-to-previous-version" tags         = ["Android", "Smartphone", "Google", "Calendar"] title        = "Revert Google Calendar Android app to previous version"